jonnonz1/nz-statute-book/acts/public/1994/tax-administration-act-1994.md

     (i) the date on which, or income year in which, a particular person acquired or used such an item; or (ii) the date on which, or income year in which, any person first acquired or used such an item; or (iii) whether or not such an item has been used before in New Zealand or elsewhere or has been available for use before in New Zealand or elsewhere.
-(3) A determination setting an economic rate cannot be expressed to apply to an item of depreciable property that—This subsection is overridden by subsection (4).
+(3) A determination setting an economic rate cannot be expressed to apply to an item of depreciable property that— This subsection is overridden by subsection (4).
   (a) is already subject to a higher economic rate under an existing determination; and (b) is acquired—
     (i) before the date on which the new determination is issued; or